MathewsV-Manoj/useless_project/README.md

 ### Team Name: TUSKERS

 ### Team Members
-- **Team Lead:** Mathews V Manoj - Muthoot Institute of Technology and Science
+- **Member 1:** Mathews V Manoj - Muthoot Institute of Technology and Science
 - **Member 2:** Shone Reji - Muthoot Institute of Technology and Science

 ### Project Description
 A bureaucratic "reverse CAPTCHA" that treats being human as a suspicious activity.
-An ESP32-S3 hosts its own Wi-Fi network, subjects you to four solemn verification stages, and — the moment it decides you are in fact human — snaps your photo and books you into a stylized orange-jumpsuit mugshot with an interactive officer tom.
+An ESP32-S3 hosts its own Wi-Fi network, subjects you to four solemn verification stages, and — the moment it decides you are in fact human — snaps your photo and books you into a stylized orange-jumpsuit mugshot with an interactive officer tom who catches the human at the end.

 ### The Problem (that doesn't exist)
 For decades, CAPTCHAs have humiliated humans by asking us to prove we're not robots.
-Meanwhile, no one has ever asked the far more important question: *what happens to the humans once we catch them?* Society has been dangerously lenient on confirmed carbon-based lifeforms.
+Meanwhile, no one has ever asked the far more important question: *what happens to the humans once we catch them?* Society has been dangerously lenient on confirmed carbon-based lifeforms.So we just tried to reverse that process.

 ### The Solution (that nobody asked for)
 The **Humanity Verification Authority** — a fully offline, self-contained enforcement agency in a single ESP32-S3.
 It runs Latency, Computation, Deviation, and Deliberation tests specifically rigged so that even the *best possible human* only reaches 95.3% machine-likeness.
 You fail for having a nervous system.
 Upon conviction, you are photographed, dressed in a virtual orange jumpsuit, placed against a height chart, labeled EXHIBIT A, and beeped at three times from three different sources.

-Justice.
+## Interdisciplinary fields Included
+Embedded Systems & IoT, Web Development, Human–Computer Interaction, Data Processing, Audio Technology, and UI/UX Design.

 ## Technical Details